 The M.A.T. in Elementary Education (an Urban Accelerated Certificate and Master’s (UACM) program) is an exciting alternative teaching certification and masters degree program that celebrates urban education of elementary school students (PreK-5th).
 Each year, a cohort of up to 25 master’s degree students are accepted.

 PHASE I: Teacher Certification (PreK-5th) & ESOL Endorsement

-- First Year: Students complete the Early Childhood and Elementary Education (Pre-K-5th grade) certification and English to Speakers of Other Languages (ESOL) endorsement.
+- Students complete the Early Childhood and Elementary Education (Pre-K-5th grade) certification and English to Speakers of Other Languages (ESOL) endorsement.